GreenteaOS/.github/CODE_OF_CONDUCT.md

 The following behaviors are considered harassment and are unacceptable within our community:

 - Violence, threats of violence or violent language directed against another person.
-- Sexist, racist, homophobic, transphobic, ableist or otherwise **clearly (intentionally) offensively/discriminatory jokes and language targeting specific people within our community**.
+- **Clearly (intentionally) offensive/discriminatory jokes and language targeting specific people within our community**, no matter the subject.
-- Posting or displaying sexually explicit or violent material (if group is not rated 18+ like our Telegram group).
+- Posting or displaying sexually explicit or violent material (if chat is not rated 18+).
+- Trolling masqueraded as a criticism
 - Posting or threatening to post other people’s personally identifying information ("doxing").
 - Personal insults of any kind, if the targeted person finds them inappropriate.
 - Inappropriate photography or recording.